yonatankarp/yonatankarp.com/clbnc2fzz00doqenvhqwgc2yo.md

 #### Greeting Service

-The greeting API is a facade of the 2 services above.
-It should include 2 API endpoints:
+The greeting API acts as a facade for the two services above.
+It includes two API endpoints:

 * `/hello/{name}`